Kiffhost/exalted-scripture-understanding/Rules Reference/Poison.md

 Note that most poisons that have an interval short enough to recur multiple times throughout a combat deal [[Initiative]] damage, rather than [[Health Track#Bashing|bashing]] or [[Health Track#Lethal|lethal]] damage. **In combat, poison damage is rolled at the end of a round, after all characters have acted**.

-While a character is in [[Initiative#Crash]], Initiative poisons instead apply their damage directly to the character’s [[health track]]—usually as lethal damage, although some poisons may deal bashing damage, as noted in their description.
+While a character is in [[Initiative#Crash]], Initiative poisons instead apply their damage directly to the character’s [[Health Track]]—usually as lethal damage, although some poisons may deal bashing damage, as noted in their description.
 # Duration
 The base (usually worst-case) length of time that the poison lasts.